NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

                 "type": "int32"
             },
             {
-                "doc": "Maximum ratio of waveform peak to RMS on any channel in the cluster (provides a basic clustering metric).", "name": "peak_over_rms",
-                "type": "float32"
-            },
-            {
                 "doc": "Times of clustered events, in seconds.
 This may be a link to times field in associated FeatureExtraction module.", "name": "times",
                 "type": "float64!"
-            },
-            {
-                "doc": "List of cluster number that are a part of this set (cluster numbers can be non- continuous)", "name": "cluster_nums",
-                "type": "int32"
             }
         ],
         "doc": "Clustered spike data, whether from automatic clustering tools (e.g., klustakwik) or as a result of manual sorting.",